Colm Tóibín: Early years

 Tóibín was born in 1955 in Enniscorthy, County Wexford, in the southeast of Ireland.
+He is the fourth of five children.
 He was reared in Parnell Avenue.
 His parents were Bríd and Michael Tóibín.
 He is one of the two youngest children in his family, alongside his brother Niall.

 His grandfather, Patrick Tobin, participated in the Easter Rising in April 1916, and was subsequently interned at Frongoch in Wales, while an uncle was involved in the IRB during the Irish Civil War.
 Following the foundation of the Irish Free State in 1922, Tóibín's family favoured the Fianna Fáil political party.

 Tóibín grew up in a home where there was, he said, "a great deal of silence".
 Unable to read until the age of nine, he also developed a stammer.
-When he was eight years of age, in 1963, his father became ill and his mother – sending her two youngest children to stay with an aunt in County Kildare – abandoned them for three months, so that she could escort their father to Dublin, where he could be cared for.
+When he was eight years of age, in 1963, his father became ill and his mother sent her two youngest sons to stay with an aunt in County Kildare for three months so that she could take their father to Dublin for medical care; she did not call or write to her two youngest sons while tending their father.
 Tóibín traces the stammer he developed to this time – a stammer which would often leave him unable to speak his own name, and which he retained throughout his life.
-Tóibín's father – who worked as a schoolteacher – died in 1967, when his son was twelve years of age.
+Tóibín's father – who was a schoolteacher – died in 1967, when his son was twelve years of age.

 Tóibín received his secondary education at St Peter's College, Wexford, where he was a boarder between 1970 and 1972.
 He later spoke of finding some of the priests attractive.
 He was also an altar boy in his youth.

 Tóibín went to University College Dublin (UCD), first attending history and English lectures there in 1972, before graduating with a BA in 1975.
 He thought about becoming a civil servant but decided against this.
-Instead, he left Ireland for Barcelona in 1975, later commenting: "I arrive the 24th of September, 1975.
+Instead, he left Ireland for Barcelona in 1975, later commenting: "I arrive the 24th of September 1975.
 Franco dies 20th November".
 The city would later feature in some of Tóibín's early work: his first novel, 1990's The South, has two characters meeting in Barcelona.
 His 1990 non-fiction work Homage to Barcelona also references the city in its title.

 Tóibín left Barcelona in 1978 and came back to Ireland.
 He began writing for In Dublin.
 Tóibín became editor of the monthly news magazine Magill in 1982, and remained in the position until 1985.
 He left due to a dispute with Vincent Browne, Magill's managing director.
 In 1997, when The New Yorker asked Tóibín to write about Seamus Heaney becoming President of Ireland, Tóibín noted that Heaney's popularity could survive the "kiss of death" of an endorsement by Conor Cruise O'Brien.
 The New Yorker telephoned Conor Cruise O'Brien to confirm that this was so, but Cruise O'Brien disagreed and the statement could not be corroborated.